Spinach Stuffed Chicken Breast is ready in 30 minutes and is a family favorite! It is a quick weeknight meal or effortless fancy main dish!

 Season the chicken: Mix smoked paprika, garlic powder, 1/4 tsp salt and pepper in a small bowl and sprinkle on both sides of chicken breasts.

 Stuff it: Stuff each pocket with 1/4th of the filling.
-You can secure the openings with a toothpick to prevent the filling from falling out during frying.
+You can secure the openings with a toothpick to prevent the filling from falling out when pan frying chicken breast.
 I did not.
 Some will inevitably fall out, but that’s OK!